 About

 Welcome!
 I am an Assistant Professor of Political Science in the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-My research examines the role of nongovernmental organizations (NGOs) in global governance.
+My research examines the role of civil society activism in global environmental governance.
 I am particularly interested in the strategies of small NGOs to survive and be influential in the governance of biodiversity and climate change.
-My work appears in International Studies Quarterly, Global Environmental Politics, Nonprofit and Voluntary Sector Quarterly, and Global Society, among others.
+My work appears in International Studies Quarterly, Global Environmental Politics, The Journal of Politics, Nonprofit and Voluntary Sector Quarterly, and Global Society, among others.

-My other interests include civil society participation in intergovernmental organizations, informational environments of NGOs in democratic and non-democratic countries, and different interpretations of “conservation” among the public.
-My teaching interests are in the areas of international relations, civil society organizations, and global environmental governance.
+My other interests include civil society participation in intergovernmental organizations (UNFCCC, AU/OAU, RFMOs), informational environments of NGOs in democratic and non-democratic countries, and different interpretations of “conservation” among the public.
+My teaching interests are in the areas of global environmental politics, non-state actors, and international relations.

 Before starting at Syracuse University, I was an Assistant Professor at Duke Kunshan University and held postdoctoral positions at the University of Calgary and the European University Institute.
 I received my Ph.D. in Political Science from the University of Toronto.